 If you can, bring your seat down to its lowest setting.
 Stand in front of your chair with your feet slightly apart.
 Place your hands on your hips and gently lower your buttocks until you’re just above the low seat but not touching it.
 Sit, and repeat the chair squats about 15-20 times.
 If you want this to be a little more challenging, raise your arms straight ahead of you, or over your head while you perform this exercise.

 Keep yourself seated a little away from your desk.
 Raise your left leg and hold it for a few seconds before you bring it down and do the same for your right leg.
 If possible, when you raise your left leg, reach out with your right arm and try to touch your toes, or stretch and see how far you can go.
 Repeat this for the right leg and left arm.

 Stand or remain seated with shoes off and your feet flat on the floor.
 Slowly raise your heels up from the floor and hold the position for a count of three.
 Lower them back to the flat position and repeat 10 times.

 Next, raise your feet slightly and tap your toes on the floor in quick rapid movement or to a rhythm.
 Try to challenge yourself further by imitating this exercise performed by footballers.
 Stand in front of a small trash can (instead of a football) and hop to lift your legs to touch and tap its sides lightly.
 Use alternating feet and gradually increase your speed as best as you can.

 Spread the above exercises throughout the day to maximise your level of physical activity, even if you are at work.
 Work on the number of steps you take by parking a few yards away from your office, choosing the stairs rather than the elevator wherever possible, and short, brisk walks before or after your lunch break.

-The above exercises may not be fat burners, but they surely will help you acquire a healthy blood circulation, strengthen, and tone your muscles and spine, and keep you calm on a stressful day.
+While the above exercises may not be fat burners, they surely will help you acquire a healthy blood circulation, strengthen, and tone your muscles and spine, and keep you calm on a stressful day.